 English version 5 (pdf, 21-11-2017) Danish version 5 (pdf, 21-11-2017)

 The template is a problem-oriented requirements specification for a complex system, an electronic health record system.
 It can be used as inspiration and template for other systems.
 It covers functional requirements, security, usability, integration, etc. The guide booklet explains what to write and not to write, contract issues, test issues, etc. The booklet is available on-line above.
 You can also buy the English as well as the Danish booklet on www.amazon.com, www.amazon.de and www.amazon.co.uk.

 Twice a year, the Y-foundation assesses around 300 applications and give grants to some of them.
 The process is quite complex and involves applicant, secretay, assessment board, auditor, payments and a new web-site.
 They needed a system to support them.
 From January 2013 to March 2013, Lauesen made the analysis and wrote the requirements based on SL-07.
 He managed the acquisition until completion in Sept 2014.
 The requirements, the supplier's proposal, and other project documents are available (anonymized): See more

 - Use case experiment - hotline system (updated 11-01-2012)

 In 2009 we conducted an experiment where several professionals and researchers specified requirements for a hotline support system.
-We got eight replies based on traditional use cases and seven based on task descriptions.
+We got eight replies based on traditional use cases and seven based on SL-07's task descriptions.
 It turned out that use cases couldn't cover the customer's needs in areas where improvement was important but difficult.
-Tasks didn't have this problems and were better in other ways too.
+Tasks didn't have these problems and were better in other ways too.
 See more

 - Book: Software requirements - styles and techniques (Book 2002, 600 pages)